Principal Investigatorship at SLAC

 Who is eligible to become a principal investigator at SLAC?

-The PI exception route 3 is available for SLAC staff independent of level and job series if they are associated with large interdisciplinary programs.
+- Specific projects which are part of large interdisciplinary programs (RPH 2.2.B.2): The PI exception is available for SLAC staff independent of level and job series if they are associated with large interdisciplinary programs.
 This route is not routine or automatic and undergoes careful review for adherence to the Stanford RPH by the SLAC Office of the Chief Research Officer (CRO).
-A "large interdisciplinary program" is defined as a research program which: a) is directed by a member of the Academic Council (faculty), b) has an expected duration beyond the involvement of any individual faculty participant, c) has more than one faculty member involved, and d) requires expertise in more than one discipline or technical area.
-All of the following conditions must be met in order for the department chair and school dean to approve PI exceptions in such cases:
+For this purpose, a "large interdisciplinary program" is defined as a research program which: a) is directed by a member of the Academic Council, b) has an expected duration beyond the involvement of any individual faculty participant, c) has more than one faculty member involved, and d) requires expertise in more than one discipline or technical area.
+All of the following conditions must be met for the department chair and school dean to approve PI exceptions in such cases:

 - The proposed project must be a demonstrably important component of the success of the overall interdisciplinary program, as defined above